twurple/twurple/docs/migration/v5-to-v6.md

 | Users    | {@link HelixUserApi#updateActiveExtensionsForAuthenticatedUser} (renamed from `updateMyActiveExtensions`) |
 | Videos   | {@link HelixVideoApi#deleteVideosByIds}                                                                   |

+## Make sure that not too many of your calls use the app token

+Now that authentication works on a basic level, you should probably read the page on [choosing the correct user for your requests](/docs/getting-data/api/choosing-user).

+The methods listed there should probably use a user context override (as documented on the bottom of that page) whenever possible, otherwise you might quickly exhaust the rate limit for your app token.

 ## Rename subscription methods in EventSub packages

 In the `eventsub-http` and `eventsub-ws` packages, the naming convention for the subscription methods has been changed.